Menya language: Nouns

 apäkä: “woman, female, wife”Noun phrases are capable of incorporating various elements such as adjectives (which permit the intensifier –näŋä), adpositional phrases, quantifiers, demonstratives, possessives, personalizing clitics, and ellipses.

 Menya has multiple case-marking clitics, also known as role markers.
 These can indicate: time, location, goal, source, and association (comitative).

 Modifiers

 Adverbs and adjectives are a vague class.
-It isn't clear whether they are separate classes, subclasses, or one class with semantically restricted usage of the words therein.
+It is unclear whether they are separate classes, subclasses, or one class with semantically restricted usage of the words therein.
 For example, the word tnäŋä “hot, fast” can modify either nouns, like adjectives do, or verbs, like adverbs.

 In noun phrases, modification generally follows the head noun, which is a deviation from Menya's dominant right-headed pattern (cf. genitives, which precede their head).
 In verbal phrases, however, the modifier comes before the head (the verb).

 Nevertheless, the noun head can be omitted, leaving a modifier in the role of the phrase's head.
 Because of this, nouns could also be categorized as belonging to the same class as noun modifiers.